tbidne/charon/README.md

                            look in the XDG config directory e.g.
                            ~/.config/safe-rm/config.toml

+  -b,--backend (cbor|fdo|json)
-  -b,--backend (cbor|fdo)  Backend to use with safe-rm.
-This option affects how
+                           Backend to use with safe-rm.
+This option affects how path metadata is stored.
+Options are:

-                           path metadata is stored.
-The fdo option is compatible with the FreeDesktop.org trash specification file
-                           format.
-Defaults to 'cbor'.
+                           - cbor: Space efficient, not inspectable.
+                           - fdo: Compatible with FreeDesktop.org.
+                           - json: Inspectable.

   -t,--trash-home PATH     Path to the trash directory.
 This overrides the toml
                            config, if it exists.
 If neither is given then we use